Easy and Healthy Breakfast Ideas Your Toddler Will Love

 Although your toddler will likely be eating most of the same foods as the rest of the family, there are a few precautions to keep in mind:

-1. Make sure the food is not too hot and doesn’t burn his mouth.
-Taste a little to test the temperature before letting him eat.
+• Make sure the food is not too hot and doesn’t burn his mouth.
+Taste a little to test the temperature before letting them eat.

-4. This means you should avoid giving her food that may become a choking hazard.
+• Your toddler doesn’t learn to chew with a grinding motion until their about 4.
+This means you should avoid giving them food that may become a choking hazard.
 Here are some general tips on how to do this:

 • Mash or cut foods into small, easy-to-chew pieces